 What is the Pouch Mail System?

-Over the years, letters to missionaries sent through the pouch occasionally included cash, medication, stamps, printed pictures, and other non-correspondence-related items.
-Laws in each country are different, but most have regulations and taxes that apply to these types of items.
+Your mission call packet will tell you if your mission is on the pouch system or not, and if so, it will provide detailed instructions on how to use it.
+In order for the pouch system to work, the letters sent through it must comply with several guidelines.
+Laws in each country are different, but most have regulations and taxes that apply to these types of postal items.
 The Church must comply with these regulations or they will not be able to continue the pouch service, therefore they have developed the following guidelines.

-Write your return address in the top left corner.
-Apply a stamp to the top right corner of the tri-folded paper or post card, and mail it to Church headquarters at this address:
+- Write your return address in the top left corner.
+Apply a US postage stamp to the top right corner of the tri-folded paper or post card, and mail it to Church headquarters at this address, printed in the middle:

 Name of the missionary